ZhuangLab/storm-analysis/README.md

 # Installation #
 You will need Python and you will need the storm-analysis directory in your Python path.

 Pre-compiled libraries (using MinGW) are provided for 64-bit Windows.
-For other operating systems you will need to compile the libraries and executables yourself as described in the README files in the relavant folders.
-There are also compile_bat and compile_libs files which have examples of how to compile everything.
+For other operating systems you will need to compile the libraries and executables yourself as described in the README files in the relevant folders.
+There are also compile_bat.bat files which have examples of how to compile everything.

 To use the software on 64-bit Windows you will need the windows_dll directory to be in your PATH.